Brush up ahead your first Go Mammoth league game with our guide to 5-a-side football rules.

 A game can officially be played with 4 players on the pitch for one team.

 In mixed leagues two girls must be on the pitch at all times.
 If fewer than two girls can play for a team then the game can be played as an official match, but only if the opposing team are happy to do so.

-If a team turns up to play with “ringer” players that are filling in for absent team members, the opposing team must decide with the referee before kick off if they wish for the result to count towards the standings or whether to play the game as a friendly.
-This decision must be clear to all teams involved before kicking off.
+If a team arrive with fewer than 3 of their original players or the referee steps in, then the other team must decide BEFORE kick off if they wish for the result to count towards the standings or whether to play the game as a friendly.
+This decision must be clear to both teams involved BEFORE kicking off.

 Teams have until ten minutes past the designated start time to field a legal team.
 The length of the game will be reduced to stick to time scales and it must be clear if the game is to be played as a friendly before kick off.